opencog/atomese-simd/Design-C.md

 Note that the order of the connectors in the `ConnectorSeq` must match the c/c++ code in the program.

 The `size` connector is interesting.
-In pricniple, it could be implicit, guessed from the sizes of the vectors.
+In principle, it could be implicit, guessed from the sizes of the vectors.
 In practice, it seems to be a required part of the kernel API: the kernel needs to be told what the length of the vectors are, explicitly so.